BatchClayderman/ForestAdvisor/README.md

 ### ARIMA

-This is the baseline suggested for the research.
+This is a baseline model suggested for the research in the carbon prediction part.

 ### CarbonPredictor

-CarbonPredictor is a Python script with a friendly GUI for training and testing models including LSTM, GWO-LSTM, GRU, and SAES.
+CarbonPredictor is a Python script with a friendly GUI for training and testing models including ARIMA, GRU, GWO-LSTM, LSTM, and SAES.

+Please modify the GWO implementation and the related calls to it when the CarbonPredictor is applied to different datasets.

+The original GWO with initial values specified and related calls in training and testing is just an example of use.